Audit Committee Charter

 No director may serve as a member of the Committee if such director serves on the audit committees of more than two other public companies unless the Board determines that such simultaneous service would not impair the ability of such director to effectively serve on the Committee.

-No member of the Committee may, directly or indirectly, receive any compensation from the Company other than (1) director’s fees, and (2) fixed amounts of compensation under a pension or other deferred compensation plan for prior service that is not contingent on continued service.
+No member of the Committee may, directly or indirectly, receive any compensation from the Company other than (i) director’s fees, and (ii) fixed amounts of compensation under a pension or other deferred compensation plan for prior service that is not contingent on continued service.

 Committee Structure and Operations